Resource List

 “Children's social, emotional, and academic success drives every decision, action, policy, and resource allocation to provide each child with the highest-quality education.
 Putting children first respects each child's culture, purpose, talent, and ambition, thereby optimizing their potential to become agents of change.”

-This value is about centering children.
-In order for us to determine where to start in our racial equity journey, we must understand how our students are doing.
-Consider the ways you can engage and hold space for our youth to assess their needs.
-From there, consider what you need to do, and with whom, to act on what you learned.
-Listed below is important guidance for ensuring sustained equity work:
+To know where to begin on our journey toward racial equity, we must first recognize that our students are genius.
+Consider how we can engage and provide a safe space for our youth to assess their needs.
+Consider what we need to do and with whom and to act on what we’ve learned.
+Important guidelines for ensuring long-term equity work are provided below:

 Check-in on yourself and others